epfl-matmat/matmat.org/jobs/index.md

 maxtoclevel = 3
 +++

 # Job Openings
-This page lists the current PhD or PostDoc openings in our group.
+This page lists the current openings in our group (PostDoc, PhD, summer projects).
-If you are interested in working with us, but no openings matching your profile, you are still welcome to submit a general inquiry.
+If you are looking for a PhD or PostDoc position with us, but no openings matching your profile, you are still welcome to submit a general inquiry.